AuthArmor/autharmor-js/README.md

 > import { AuthArmorClient } from "@autharmor/sdk";
 > ```

-This client contains all the methods necessary to make requests to AuthArmor.
+This client contains all the methods necessary to make requests to Auth Armor.

 ### Initializing the Client